 While the DCS seeks to reduce China’s dependence on exports to fuel economic growth, it simultaneously holds the contradictory goal of maintaining or expanding China’s share of global exports in key areas.
 Specifically, Beijing is intently focused on positioning China as an exporter of high value-added, high-technology goods, which will require scaling up the nation’s advanced manufacturing capabilities.

 China is undertaking significant efforts to broaden and institutionalize its access to foreign markets.
 In November 2020, China and 14 other Indo-Pacific countries signed the world’s largest trade agreement, the Regional Comprehensive Economic Partnership (RCEP).
-The trade pact, set to go into effect in January 2022, promises to increase China’s trade with four regional economic powerhouses—Australia, Japan, New Zealand, and South Korea—as well as the ten member countries of the Association of Southeast Asian Nations (ASEAN), which includes Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam.
+The trade pact, which went into effect in January 2022, promises to increase China’s trade with four regional economic powerhouses—Australia, Japan, New Zealand, and South Korea—as well as the ten member countries of the Association of Southeast Asian Nations (ASEAN), which includes Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam.

 China also announced its intent to join the Comprehensive and Progressive Trans-Pacific Partnership (CPTPP), a trade grouping once spearheaded by the United States until the Trump administration’s withdrawal.
 China’s prospects of being admitted to the CPTPP are low due to growing tensions with some members countries, but in applying for membership, Beijing intends to contrast itself with Washington and indicate its willingness to engage on trade.